informed-governance-project/NISINP/docs/index.rst

 Presentation
 ------------

-The Incident Notification Module is developed and maintained by `NC3-LU <https://github.com/NC3-LU>`_ team in the framework of the `Informed Governance Project <https://github.com/informed-governance-project>`_.
+The Incident Notification Module is developed and maintained by the `NC3-LU <https://github.com/NC3-LU>`_ team in the framework of the `Informed Governance Project <https://github.com/informed-governance-project>`_.